Flexibility of the Pressure Function: Sturmian shifts

-One may then reduce $a$ keeping \eqref{eq:ydef} satisfied until the line $y=a+\gamma x$ first hits one of the lattice points, $(i,k)$ say, with $i\in\{0,1,\ldots,j\}$.
+To count the number of allowable sequences, we continuously deform $\gamma$ and $a$ without changing the realization of the Sturmian sequence in the coordinates $0,...,j$ until the corresponding line passes through two lattice points.
+The details are as follows.
+One may reduce $a$ keeping \eqref{eq:ydef} satisfied until the line $y=a+\gamma x$ first hits one of the lattice points, $(i,k)$ say, with $i\in\{0,1,\ldots,j\}$.
 One may then rewrite the equation of the line as $y=k+\gamma(x-i)$, and then reduce $\gamma$ until the line hits another lattice point in the parallelogram.
 The Sturmian word is determined by $i$ together with the $x$-coordinate of the second lattice point.
 There are $(j+1)\times j$ such choices, so at most $j(j+1)$ Sturmian words of length $j$ and weight $n$. \end{proof}

 We now describe the points appearing in the closure of the union of the sets of all Sturmian words \AQchange{over a range of $\gamma$}.